 Introduction of several specialized master's programs - the Master of Management Analytics, the Master of Financial Risk Management- as well as the Graduate Diploma in Professional Accounting.

 New partnership for the Rotman Global Executive MBA program is launched with Bocconi University’s SDA Bocconi School of Management.

 ||Rotman Catalyst Fund established with the transformational gift of $30 million by the Rotman family.

-The Province of Ontario announces $50 million in funding to the School for construction of an expansion that will house the new Martin Prosperity Institute and provide space for a 50 per cent increase in the size of the School’s graduate programs.
-The addition space will also house the Desautels Centre for Integrative Thinking, other research programs and centres of excellence, classrooms, study space and event facilities.
-An additional $10 million in funding from the federal government is also allocated for the expansion project.
+The Province of Ontario announces $50 million in funding to the School for an expansion to provide space for a 50 per cent increase in the size of the School’s graduate programs.

-The School introduces an exciting new graduate degree for finance professionals: the 20-month, five-term Master of Finance program.
+The School introduces the 20-month, five-term Master of Finance program.

 ||The Rotman School receives a significant boost to Integrative Thinking and its mission to revolutionize business education with a $10-million gift from the Canadian Credit Management Foundation (CCMF) and its founder Marcel Desautels.

-Rotman School completes a $4-million expansion with an addition to the 4th and 5th floors, providing space for faculty offices, meeting rooms, research offices, administrative support, and the Marcel Desautels Centre for Integrative Thinking.
+Rotman School completes a $4-million expansion with an addition to the 4th and 5th floors, providing space for faculty offices, meeting rooms, research and other offices.

 A $10-million gift from Michael Lee-Chin establishes the AIC Institute for Corporate Citizenship at Rotman and pushes the U of T’s collective campaign over its $1-billion milestone.